 - Subway – This is always my first choice if I can find one.
-You can get the 6 inch subs that Jared recommends with 6 grams of fat.
+You can get the 6 inch sub, think portion control, with only 6 grams of fat.
 They range from 230 – 370 cals.
 Then you choose what to put on top, usually I skip the dressing.

 - Dunkin Donuts – Okay, other than the fact that I call it Dunkin Do-Nots, their sandwiches range from 360 cals to 760 cals.
 This would NOT be my 1st choice for food.

 Stay away from the Buffet’s – People always feel they have to get their money’s worth when they eat at the all you can eat buffets (You don’t even want to get me started on the Chinese buffets).
 You tend to over eat.
 Once in a while it is okay, but it is best to stay away from them most of the time.